open-formulieren/open-forms/docs/configuration/registration/stufzds.rst

 9. Fill the remaining fields with the desired values to be used to create the Zaak and related Documents in the selected StUF-ZDS backend.
 10. Click **Save**

-The StUF-ZDS configuration is now completed and can be selected as registration backend in the form builder.
+The StUF-ZDS configuration is now complete and can be selected as registration backend in the form builder.